victorgu-github/custom-eks-ssp/readme.md

  - enable AMP for next step
  - create opensearch (VPC mode) in public subnet for next step
  - launch template for karpenter autoscalling (even optional for karpenter)
+ -
+2a.
+EKS fargate only
+ - create a eks cluster with fargate onyl
+ - also includes add-ons
+ - cannot use with eks folder together since they share the same VPC

 3. ADD-ONS
  - EKS adds-on
  - Argo CD